retwick/turboCPM/README.md

 ```
 ## Getting Started
 The output of the program is early start, early finish, late start and late finish dates.
-It also aims to give slack available in given activities.
+It gives slack available in the activities.

 ### Prerequisites
 You will need the following: